Skip to main content

 What it helps with: Money Follows the Person can help a Medicaid-eligible person move from a nursing home or other long-term care setting back to a home or community setting.

-Who may qualify: This path is for people already in a long-term care facility who can return safely with the right supports.
-Connecticut’s MFP page says the program is meant to support choice, dignity, and long-term care options.
+Who may qualify: This path is for people already in a long-term care facility who may be able to return safely with the right supports.
+Connecticut’s MFP page says the program supports choice, dignity, and long-term care options.

 Where to apply: Ask the facility social worker, call DSS, or ask your AAA how to contact a transition coordinator.